Tim Buckley (comics)

-Tim Buckley (born 1980 or 1981) is an American webcomic artist and writer.
+Timothy William Buckley (born April 3, 1981) is an American webcomic artist and writer.
 He is best known for creating the gaming webcomic Ctrl+Alt+Del.
-Buckley lives in Secaucus, New Jersey with his wife and two children.

 Career

 Buckley launched his webcomic Ctrl+Alt+Del in 2002, which mixes video game humor with dramatic storylines.
 He has mentioned using current video game trends and his personal experiences as inspiration.

 Buckley often listens to reader feedback and has used it to guide story changes in the comic, and even allowed readers to vote on how the story should proceed.

-A 2008 Ctrl+Alt+Del strip titled "Loss", about the protagonist suffering a miscarriage, led to much discussion and derision online over the jarring shift in tone and has become a popular and enduring internet meme.
+A 2008 Ctrl+Alt+Del strip titled "Loss", about the protagonist's fiancée suffering a miscarriage, led to much discussion and derision online over the jarring shift in tone and has become a popular and enduring internet meme.

 In January 2003, Buckley introduced a gaming holiday called Winter-een-mas in his comic.
 Ubisoft celebrated it in 2011 by offering discounts on purchases of digital download games from their web store.